gardehal/python-todo/README.md

 ### TODO:
 - check spelling
+- finish format tests
+- print tasklists (file names, not content) + tests
 - help print + help in readme.md
 - groom/trigger reset functions
-- print tasklists (file names, not content)
-- print list tests?

 - when printing all lists, add check (0/1 similar to task) to check if all tasks in list are completed
 - delete all
 - delete all checked tasks
 - uncheck all
-- insert option in editFile